-The Board did not accept Respondent's grounds for rejecting the Conclusion of Law found in paragraph 46.
-The Board voted to modify the first sentence in paragraph 46.
+The Board accepted Respondent's exception to the Conclusion of Law found in paragraph 46.
+The Board voted to reject the conclusion of law contained in paragraph 46.
 The Board stated that a chiropractor does not need to document changes in vision when the chiropractor has referred the patient to eye specialists.
-The Board's interpretation of its statute and rules is as reasonable or more reasonable than that of the Administrative Law Judge.
-The remainder of paragraph 46 was not changed.
+The Board found that there was no recordkeeping violation related to documenting the extent of the patient's vision alteration.
+The Board's interpretation of its statute and rules is as or more reasonable than that of the Administrative Law Judge.